ProfPrice/llama-fs/README.md

 ## Note from adamwbull

-The v1.2 release with Windows installer will be here on July 1st!
+The v1.2 release with Windows installer will be ready in July 2025!

 This version of llama-fs is forked from the original over at [iyaja/llama-fs](https://github.com/iyaja/llama-fs).